-• All processing of semen, including sorting for sex (semen sexing), must be undertaken at premises approved by the competent authority of the exporting country for the processing of semen.
+- All processing of semen, including sperm sorting for sex (semen sexing), must be undertaken at premises approved by the competent authority of the exporting country for the processing of semen. - All embryos must be fertilised in vivo and not subjected to micromanipulation involving breaching of the zona pellucida.
+Embryos must have an intact zona pellucida at the time of storage.